padogrid/padogrid/README.md

 ## PadoGrid Brief

-PadoGrid is a collection of add-on components and tools specifically designed for [data grid products](#data-Grid-Products) to deliver out-of-the-box shrink-wrapped solutions.
+PadoGrid is a collection of add-on components and tools specifically designed for [data grid products](#data-Grid-Products) to deliver out-of-the-box, shrink-wrapped solutions.
 It introduces the concept of *distributed workspaces* for creating DevOps environments in which use cases can be quickly developed, tested, deployed and shared.

 A workspace provides a sandbox environment completely isolated from other workspaces and can host a wide range of software components from a simple app to a highly complex ecosystem with many data grid clusters, apps, VMs, and Docker/Kubernetes containers.
 You can, for example, create a workspace that federates multiple data grid clusters serving inventory and sales data, a workspace that streams database CDC records via Kafka, a workspace that handles streamed data into the federated clusters via one or more Apache Spark or Hazelcast Jet clusters, and yet another workspace that integrates data analytics tools for performing AI/ML operations and creating reports.
 PadoGrid consolidates your workspaces into a single operations center.